Ryan Sieg: O'Reilly Auto Parts Series

-Sieg started the 2025 Season with a nineteenth place finish at Daytona.
-Prior to the Championship race at Phoenix, Haas Factory Team announced that Sieg would replace Sam Mayer who had been suspended for the weekend.
+Sieg started the 2025 season with a nineteenth-place finish at Daytona.
+Prior to the Championship race at Phoenix, Haas Factory Team announced that Sieg would replace Sam Mayer, who had been suspended for the weekend.

+Sieg began the 2026 season with a third-place finish at Daytona.
+At Iowa, Sieg earned his first career pole.
+In the following race at Daytona, Sieg held off Austin Hill and Carson Kvapil to score his first career victory after 424 starts in NASCAR's second-highest national series.

 Cup Series

 In May 2017, Sieg was signed by BK Racing to drive their No. 83 Toyota Camry in the Monster Energy NASCAR Cup Series at Dover International Speedway for the AAA 400 Drive for Autism, his MENCS debut.
 A month later, he replaced Gray Gaulding in BK's No. 23 Camry for the FireKeepers Casino 400 at Michigan.

-Two years later, he returned to the Cup Series at Indianapolis Motor Speedway, driving the No. 27 for Premium Motorsports.
+Two years later, Sieg returned to the Cup Series at Indianapolis Motor Speedway, driving the No. 27 for Premium Motorsports.